Team-Full-Stack/teamfullstack/_posts/2024-01-22-keycloak-dev-environment.md

 ---

 We are going to deploy a keycloak development server on a virtual machine.
 This article is based on [Johannes Reppin's](https://gitlab.desy.de/johannes.reppin/keycloak-docker-compose) implementation.
-The basic steps are all mentioned in the README file of the mentioned repository.
+The basic steps are all mentioned in the README file of this repository.
 However, a few key steps are worth mentioning.

-Our identity has been deployed to a virtual machine that has been hosted in GCP.
-You just need to create an `A` type record in your DNS settings that point the subdomain to the external IP of the virtual machine.
-Thats's it.
+Our identity server has been deployed to a virtual machine that has been hosted in GCP.
+For your subdomain you just need to create an `A` type record in your DNS settings that point the subdomain to the external IP of the virtual machine.
+Thats's it!

-The rest that you need to do is pretty much mentioned in the mentioned repository.
-Once you have completed those steps, navigate to your repository dir on your machine and run the following commands
+The initial steps are all in the [Blog](https://gitlab.desy.de/johannes.reppin/keycloak-docker-compose) and [this Plural Sight](https://app.pluralsight.com/library/courses/keycloak-getting-started/table-of-contents) course.
+Once you have completed the steps, clone the repo, navigate to the repository dir on your machine and run the following commands

 ```bash
 $ docker compose pull